 - 1. Be a "Working Family."
-This criterion can be satisfied in any of the following ways: - a.
+This criterion can be satisfied in any of the following ways: - 2.
 The Applicant Household can certify that the Head of Household or Co-Head of Household is employed full or part-time (at least 20 hours per week) and can verify income from such employment while on the Waiting List.
-The amount of income earned shall not be a factor in granting this preference; or - b.
-The Head (or Co-Head) of the Applicant Household is age 62 or older, or has a verified disability; or - c.
-The Head (or Co-Head) of the Household is age 50 or older and is receiving a retirement benefit or is able to show proof of retirement; or - d.
-The Head of the Applicant Household is the primary caregiver for an individual that is 62 or older, or who has a verified disability; or - e.
-The Applicant Household can certify that the Head of Household or Co-Head of Household:

-- (i) Is currently enrolled in, or has, within one (1) year of the claim date, graduated from or successfully completed a program of post-secondary education, vocational skills training or on-the-job training acceptable to Owner, and is currently engaged in an active search for employment; or - (ii) Was discharged from military service, within one (1) year prior to the claim date, under honorable conditions (i.e., an honorable or a general discharge) after more than one (1) year of service, and is currently engaged in an active search for employment; or - (iii) Is unemployed, but is enrolled in the Resident Services program offered at the Development (the "RS Program"). - C. Veteran Preference.
-Provided to households that include veterans and persons serving in the active military or naval service of the United States, including the spouse or guardian of minor children of deceased veterans or deceased persons who were so serving at the time of death.
+The amount of income earned shall not be a factor in granting this preference; or - 3.
+The Head (or Co-Head) of the Applicant Household is age 62 or older, or has a verified disability; or - 4.
+The Head (or Co-Head) of the Household is age 50 or older and is receiving a retirement benefit or is able to show proof of retirement; or - 5.
+The Head of the Applicant Household is the primary caregiver for an individual that is 62 or older, or who has a verified disability; or - 6.
+The Applicant Household can certify that the Head of Household or Co-Head of Household: - a.
+Is currently enrolled in, or has, within one (1) year of the claim date, graduated from or successfully completed a program of post-secondary education, vocational skills training or on-the-job training acceptable to Owner, and is currently engaged in an active search for employment; or - b.
+Was discharged from military service, within one (1) year prior to the claim date, under honorable conditions (i.e., an honorable or a general discharge) after more than one (1) year of service, and is currently engaged in an active search for employment; or - c.
+Is unemployed, but is enrolled in the Resident Services program offered at the Development (the "RS Program").